automatika-robotics/embodied-agents-tutorial/README.md

 4. Pull the appropriate tutorial container.

 - For machines without a GPU, pull the CPU container.
-Even though the container was made with x86, it should work fine on mac based devices.
+Even though the container was made with x86, it should work fine on ARM devices.

 ```shell
 docker run -it --privileged --network host --name=ea_tutorial -v .:/embodied-agents-tutorial ghcr.io/automatika-robotics/embodied-agents-tutorial:cpu_x86